motis-project/motis-page/_posts/2023-05-15-new-motis-core.markdown

 ## Performance

 Routing performance is a complex topic because so many factors (such as dataset size, query type, optimization criteria, etc.) can impact the routing performance.
 MOTIS supports a lot of query types, but here, we focus on on-trip queries.
-As a dataset, we use two weeks (16th of May - 30th of May).
+As a dataset, we use two weeks (16th of May - 30th of May) with the publicly available official datasets from Switzerland, the Netherlands and Germany.

 <p align="center" style="margin-top: 30px; margin-bottom: 10px">
   <table class="table">